 The grants received are usually subject to terms and conditions set out in the contract, correspondence, or by legislation.

-Specific purpose grants and contributions of \$2.668 million (\$1.990 million) were provided for research and associated activities.
+Of the \$3.982 million (\$3.412 million) total grants and contributions, \$3.169 million (\$2.668 million) was provided for specific purposes, such as research and associated activities.

 5. Resources received free of charge